lensesio/lenses-helm-charts/charts/lenses-hq/README.md

 -  *External secret operator (in case of `ExternalSecret` usage)

 ## Installing the Chart
-To install teh chart with the release name `lenses-hq-release`:
+To install the chart with the release name `lenses-hq-release`:

 ```console
 helm repo add lensesio https://helm.repo.lenses.io/